-1.1.2 Space Allowance
+1.1.2 Space Allowances

-Rabbits' use of space depends on ambient temperature, group size, and various characteristics of the enclosure (e.g. platform) (5).
-Space allowance affects a rabbit's ability to perform behaviours important to the species (e.g. grooming, hopping, jumping), and to adopt normal resting postures (ventral and lateral) and sitting postures (sitting upright or with all 4 legs on the ground) (5,6).
+Rabbits' use of space depends on ambient temperature, group size, and various characteristics of the enclosure (e.g. platform) (3).
+Space allowance affects a rabbit's ability to perform behaviours important to the species (e.g. grooming, hopping, jumping), and to adopt normal resting postures (ventral and lateral) and sitting postures (sitting upright or with all 4 legs on the ground) (3, 4).
+Floor space impacts a rabbit's ability to thermoregulate in high ambient temperatures (rabbits can cool themselves by stretching out) (3,4).

-Rabbits appear to prefer higher cage heights during their active period and will hop and stand fully upright when provided with sufficient cage height (6).
-Providing an area within the cage/pen with a minimum height of 40.6 cm (16 in) promotes the expression of natural behaviour and reduces the risk of ear lesions (6).
-Growing rabbits, at any stocking density, appear to prefer enclosures with a top (rather than no top) (6).
+Rabbits appear to prefer higher cage heights during their active period and will hop and stand fully upright when provided with sufficient cage height (4).
+Providing an area within the cage/pen with a minimum height of 40.6 cm (16 in) promotes the expression of natural behaviour and reduces the risk of ear lesions (4).
+Fryers, at any stocking density, appear to prefer enclosures with a top (rather than an open top) (4).

-Increased floor space per rabbit results in improved bone quality by allowing more weight-bearing activity, such as walking and hopping (6).
-Overcrowding can result in reduced feed intake and increased aggression and associated injuries (e.g. scratches, leg injuries, tail injuries) (6).
-A stocking density at or below 40 kg/m2 (8.2 lb/ft2) has been recommended (7).
+Increased floor space per rabbit results in improved bone quality by allowing more weight-bearing activity, such as walking and hopping (4).
+Overcrowding can result in reduced feed intake as well as increased aggression and associated injuries (e.g. scratches, leg injuries, tail injuries) (4).
+A stocking density at or below 40 kg/m2 has been recommended (5).